DavideScarpetta/taxonomic_profiling/README.md

   A bash script to generate tree for phylogenetic diversity analysis

 ###### - 10) Core Metrics
-  A bash script including core metrics method, which rarefies a feature table to a user-specified depth, computes several alpha and beta diversity metrics, and generates PCoA plots using Emperor for each of the beta diversity metrics
+  A bash script including core metrics method, which rarefies a feature table to a user-specified depth, computes qiime2 default alpha and beta diversity metrics, and generates PCoA plots using Emperor for each of the beta diversity metrics

 ###### - 11) Alpha metrics
   A bash script to calculate metrics that are not the default, such as CHAO1, simpson, ACE.

+##### - 12) Alpha
+  A bash script to do alpha group significance analysis

+##### - 13) Beta Diversity
+  A bash script to do beta group significance analysis